 Unfortunately, we don’t live in a perfect world, one in which everyone takes responsibility for their mistakes.
 If you’ve been involved in a car accident, there’s a very good chance the at-fault driver will try to escape accountability.
+Individuals who commit insurance fraud may face significant legal repercussions, including the possibility of serving up to five years in prison if convicted.
 That’s why you’ll have to talk to an experienced car accident attorney as soon as you can if you’ve been hurt in an automobile wreck that wasn’t your fault.

 What At-Fault Drivers Lie About